 Asbestos certification schemes

+Only certified asbestos removal companies and persons are allowed to test for asbestos.
 An asbestos certification scheme contains the general principles and regulations concerning certification.
 The scheme states the conditions under which a certificate can be issued.
-There are personal certificates and process certificates.
-For more information you can contact Ascert, Foundation for Asbestos Certification (Stichting Ascert).
-The Ascert Register (Dutch) contains a list of certified companies and persons.
+There are personal certificates (in Dutch) and process certificates (in Dutch).

 Reporting asbestos exposure

-Asbestos work is divided in 2 risk classes.
-Depending on the risk class you must take certain measures.
-Work that may expose an employee to asbestos must be reported in advance to the SZW Inspectorate (Inspectie SZW).
+Work that may expose an employee to asbestos must be reported in advance to the Netherlands Labour Authority.
 You can do this digitally or in writing.
-If you discover asbestos unexpectedly, you must call SZW Inspectorate straight away.
+If you discover asbestos unexpectedly, you must call Netherlands Labour Authority straight away.